 a) that there is increasing interest, on a global basis, in the operation of oceanographic radars for measurement of coastal sea surface conditions to support environmental, oceanographic, meteorological, climatological, maritime and disaster mitigation operations;

-b) that high frequency oceanographic radars are also known in parts of the world as HF ocean radars, HF wave height sensing radars or HF surface wave radars;
+b) that oceanographic radars are also known in parts of the world as HF ocean radars, HF wave height sensing radars or HF surface wave radars;

-c) that high frequency oceanographic radars operate through the use of ground-wave propagation;
+c) that oceanographic radars operate through the use of ground-wave propagation over seas;

-d) that high frequency oceanographic radar technology has applications in global maritime domain awareness by allowing the long-range sensing of surface vessels, which provides a benefit to the global safety and security of shipping and ports;
+d) that oceanographic radar technology has applications in global maritime domain awareness by allowing the long-range sensing of surface vessels, which provides a benefit to the global safety and security of shipping and ports;

-e) that operation of high frequency oceanographic radars provides benefits to society through environmental protection, disaster preparedness, public health protection, improved meteorological operations, increased coastal and maritime safety and enhancement of national economies;
+e) that operation of oceanographic radars provides benefits to society through environmental protection, disaster preparedness, public health protection, improved meteorological operations, increased coastal and maritime safety and enhancement of national economies;

-f ) that high frequency oceanographic radars have been operated on an experimental basis around the world, providing an understanding of spectrum needs and spectrum sharing considerations, as well as an understanding of the benefits these systems provide;
+f ) that oceanographic radars have been operated on an experimental basis around the world, providing an understanding of spectrum needs and spectrum sharing considerations, as well as an understanding of the benefits these systems provide;

-g) that between 3 and 50 MHz, no radiolocation allocations exist;

-h) that performance and data requirements dictate the regions of spectrum that can be used by high frequency oceanographic radar systems for ocean observations,
+g) that performance and data requirements dictate the regions of spectrum that can be used by oceanographic radar systems for ocean observations,

 recognizing

-a) that high frequency oceanographic radars have been operated on an experimental basis for more than 30 years .
+a) that oceanographic radars have been operated under provision N°4.4 since the 1970s by several administrations..

-b) that developers of the experimental systems have implemented techniques to make the most efficient use of the spectrum and mitigate interference to other radio services;c) that the objective of Question ITU-R 240/8 is to study the most appropriate frequency bands for operation of high-frequency oceanographic radars considering both radar system requirements and the protection of existing services;
+b) that developers of the experimental systems have implemented techniques to make the most efficient use of the spectrum and mitigate interference to other radio services;

-d) that high frequency oceanographic radars operate with peak power levels on the order of 5

-resolves1 to invite ITU-R to identify high-frequency oceanographic radar system applications between 3 and 50 MHz, including bandwidth requirements, appropriate portions of this band for these applications, and other characteristics necessary to conduct sharing studies;

-2 to invite ITU-R to conduct sharing analyses between the radiolocation service applications identified under resolves 1 and incumbent services in the bands identified to be suitable for the operation of high-frequency oceanographic radar systems;

-3 that, if compatibility with existing services is confirmed under resolves 2, to recommend that WRC-11 consider allocations to the radiolocation service in several suitable bands between 3 and 50 MHz, as determined in the ITU-R studies, each band not exceeding 600 kHz, for the operation of oceanographic radars,
+c) that for the purpose of protecting existing services from harmful interference, received interference by those services from oceanographic radars shall not exceed a power flux-density with an I/N ratio of −6 dB in an area where its radio noise is categorized to the rural and the quiet rural defined in Recommendation ITU-R P.372-10;

+d) that for the purpose of protecting existing services from harmful interference, oceanographic radars’ impact via ground-wave propagation can be checked by Report ITU-R M.[RLS 3-50 MHz SHARING] based on Recommendation ITU-R P.368-9,

+resolves

+that in accordance with No. 11.2 of the RR oceanographic radars shall be notified to the Bureau and shall contain the station identification (call sign) (Appendix 4 and Article 19)

+that the peak e.i.r.p of oceanographic radars shall not exceed 25 dBW;

+that for transmission of the station identification machine readable code shall be used (No.19.18);

+4 that the separation distance between an oceanographic radar and the border of a neighbouring country shall be higher than the distances specified in the following table unless otherwise agreed between neighbouring countries: